Common Questions about COVID-19

 Staying close to home

 Staying close to home helps reduce the chance of spreading COVID-19.
-Self-isolation is mandatory after international travel.
+Self-isolation and testing is mandatory after international travel.
 Learn more about travel within and outside of Canada at Travel and COVID-19.

-Self-isolation means staying home and avoiding situations where you could come in contact with others and is an important measure in stopping the spread of illness.
+Self-isolation means staying home and avoiding contact with others.
+It is an important measure in stopping the spread of illness.

 If you live in the same household with someone who has COVID-19 or has respiratory symptoms that started within 14 days of returning to Canada, you are at high risk of exposure and spreading the infection to others.
 Self-isolate at home for 14 days.
 If possible, stay in separate rooms, sleep in separate beds and use separate bathrooms.